- Quick start guide

 This guide is about SMPP client connection setup.
-It defines what an SMPP connection is, what does SMPP stand for and how you can use an SMPP client connection to connect your Ozeki SMS gateway system directly to the Short Message Service Center (SMSC) of a mobile network operator over the Internet.
+It defines what an SMPP client connection is, what does SMPP stand for and how you can use an SMPP client connection to connect your Ozeki SMS gateway system directly to the Short Message Service Center (SMSC) of a mobile network operator over the Internet.

-What is an SMPP connection?
+What is an SMPP client?

 An SMPP client is a software that allows you to connect to an SMS service provider on the Internet.
 An SMPP client, such as Ozeki SMS Gateway, uses the SMPP protocol to send and receive SMS text messages.

 SMPP stands for Short Message Peer-to-Peer Protocol.
 This is an industry standard protocol designed to deliver SMS messages over TCP/IP connections through the Internet.
 This protocol is implemented by Ozeki SMS Gateway.

 How to connect an SMPP Client (quick steps)

 - Open https://localhost:9515 in your browser

 - Login using your username and password